zdover23/ceph/doc/releases/quincy.rst

     operations with the 'balanced' and 'high_client_ops' mClock profiles may progress slower than what was seen with the 'WeightedPriorityQueue' (WPQ) scheduler.
-  * The QoS allocations in all the mClock profiles are optimized based on the above fixes and enhancements.
+  * The QoS allocations in all mClock profiles are optimized based on the above fixes and enhancements.
   * For more detailed information see: https://docs.ceph.com/en/quincy/rados/configuration/mclock-config-ref/

 * RGW: S3 multipart uploads using Server-Side Encryption now replicate correctly in multi-site.
 Previously, the replicas of such objects were corrupted on decryption.
 A new tool, ``radosgw-admin bucket resync encrypted multipart``, can be used to identify these original multipart uploads.
-The ``LastModified`` timestamp of any identified object is incremented by 1ns to cause peer zones to replicate it again.
+The ``LastModified`` timestamp of any identified object is incremented by 1 nanosecond  to cause peer zones to replicate it again.
 For multi-site deployments that make any use of Server-Side Encryption, we recommended running this command against every bucket in every zone after all zones have upgraded.

-* CEPHFS: MDS evicts clients which are not advancing their request tids which causes a large buildup of session metadata resulting in the MDS going read-only due to the RADOS operation exceeding the size threshold. `mds_session_metadata_threshold` config controls the maximum size that a (encoded) session metadata can grow.
+* CephFS: MDS evicts clients which are not advancing their request tids which causes a large buildup of session metadata resulting in the MDS going read-only due to the RADOS operation exceeding the size threshold. `mds_session_metadata_threshold` config controls the maximum size that a (encoded) session metadata can grow.